 - Behind-the-scenes tours, hike and Falconers Dinner on Friday

 - Ranch & Eagle Tour Saturday

 - Owl Prowl and Historic Barn Tour on Saturday

 - Raptor Highway and Byway Tour on Sunday

 One thing locals know is that the eagles vacation here for more than just one weekend in January!
 Photographers and wildlife lovers alike enjoy these majestic birds from December – February.

 At this point, you’re probably wondering why eagles vacation in Carson Valley every year.
 The answer is simple: because herds of cows give birth during the winter, and the eagles and other critters dine on the afterbirth.
 It is a delicacy, giving them the strength they need to migrate back to Canada and Alaska.

 There are three ways you can view these majestic creatures.

-- Contact one of our local wildlife tour operators for a jeep tour.
+- Contact our office and we will put you in touch with one of our local wildlife tour operators.
 They are also professional photographers, so bring along your camera to get some tips for capturing the perfect shot.

 And to enhance your experience, follow these guidelines.